SOW - Statement of Work in Project Management: Components, Purpose, Types, and Risks

 4. Construction SOW

-Construction SOWs are used in construction projects to outline the scope of work, project specifications, materials, labor requirements, and timelines.
+Construction SOWs are used in construction projects to outline the scope of work, project specifications, materials, labour requirements, and timelines.
 They may also include safety and quality requirements, regulatory compliance, and inspection procedures.

 5. Software SOW